Eagle Peak (Wyoming): Etymology

 According to Lee Whittlesey, Eagle Peak was named in 1885 by geologist Arnold Hague for its resemblance to a "spread eagle".
 Another source states that it was named in 1878 by Jack Newell, who killed a golden eagle on the mountain that year.

 History

 Up until the 1930s, most park officials and geologists believed that Electric Peak near Gardiner, Montana was the park's highest peak, not Eagle Peak.
 It is ranked as the 218th highest peak in Wyoming and the 2252nd highest peak in the United States.
 During the historic Yellowstone fires of 1988, the south slopes of Eagle Peak were affected by the Mink Fire.

 Geology

 Eagle Peak is part of the Absaroka Range and is formed of Eocene age volcaniclastic rocks.
 In the last ice age, the area was covered by an ice cap over 1600 ft thick.
 Glacial deposits remain in some locations on the mountain.
+Eagle Peak is a remnant of an Absaroka stratovolcano.